 Contact your doctor immediately if you experience chest pain, severe dizziness, fainting, numbness of an arm or leg, sudden vomiting or vision changes, trouble breathing, or swelling of the hands, ankles, or feet.

-Nifedipine extended-release tablets is used for:
+Nifedipine extended-release tablets are used for:

 Treating high blood pressure.
 It is also used to help reduce the risk of nonfatal heart attack in certain patients, or to prevent a second heart attack or stroke.
 It may also be used for other conditions as determined by your doctor.

-Nifedipine extended-release tablets is a calcium channel blocking agent and salicylate combination.
+Nifedipine extended-release tablets are a calcium channel blocking agent and salicylate combination.
 The calcium channel blocker works to decrease blood pressure and chest pain by dilating (widening) blood vessels in the heart and other blood vessels.
 The salicylate works by decreasing the ability of the blood to clot.